wushenrong/ncommander-quotes/README.md

 Quotes from NCommander

-Guide: `code blocks` are from videos and streams. `[]` are discord username if they are different from their server nickname. `()` are replays in discord to the last message that mentions the user in the quotes.
+Guide: `code` are from videos and streams.
+Links are discord messages at the start of the chain. `[]` are discord username if they are different from their server nickname. `()` are replies in discord to the last message that mentions the user in the quotes.

 `"And yes HP-UX I’m looking directly at you"`